Álvaro de Saavedra Cerón: 1527 Expedition

 On 3 May 1529, Álvaro de Saavedra tried again the second time by navigating back down south.
 Again he toured the western part of New Guinea getting to Manus, then heading north and discovering on 14 September Pohnpei and Ant in the Carolines.
 On 21 September they discovered Ujelang Atoll, in the Marshalls that they charted as "Los Pintados" (The Painted Ones) because of its inhabitants being tattooed.
 On 1 October they discovered Enewetak Atoll, that they named "Los Jardines" (The Gardens) because of their beauty and the friendliness of their inhabitants.
 Soon after Saavedra died, and Pedro Laso took command.
 They sailed north up to the 31N but not finding westerly winds and also after the death of Pedro Laso, they finally decided to turn around the ship and again return to the Moluccas, arriving to Halmahera next to Tidore on 8 December 1529.
 They were captured there by the Portuguese and held in captivity for five years.
 In 1534, the surviving eight members of his crew made it back to Spain.

 Hawaii

 There are some questions as to whether Spanish explorers did arrive in the Hawaiian Islands two centuries before Captain James Cook's first recorded visit in 1778.
 For two and a half centuries Spanish galleons crossed the Pacific along a route that passed south of Hawaiʻi on their way to Manila.
 The exact route was kept secret to protect the Spanish trade monopoly against competing powers.

-In the case of the Saavedra expedition, the sighting of Hawaii could have happened when on 28 November 1527, land was sighted to the north, approximately in the longitude of Hawaii but not found again after a two-days search.
-Also, the later disappeared Santiago and Espiritu Santo could have arrived in Hawaii.
+In the case of the Saavedra expedition, the sighting of Hawaiʻi could have happened when on 28 November 1527, land was sighted to the north, approximately in the longitude of Hawaiʻi but not found again after a two-days search.
+Also, the later disappeared Santiago and Espíritu Santo could have arrived in Hawaiʻi.